paulo-coronado/comfy_clip_blip_node/README.md

 !cd custom_nodes && git clone https://github.com/paulo-coronado/comfy_clip_blip_node
 </pre>

+### How to use
+1. Add the CLIPTextEncodeBLIP node;
+2. Connect the node with an image and select a value for min_length and max_length;
+3. Optional: if you want to embed the BLIP text in a prompt, use the keyword BLIP_TEXT (e.g. "a photo of BLIP_TEXT", medium shot, intricate details, highly detailed).

 ### Acknowledgement
 The implementation of **CLIPTextEncodeBLIP** relies on resources from <a href="https://github.com/salesforce/BLIP">BLIP</a>, <a href="https://github.com/salesforce/ALBEF">ALBEF</a>, <a href="https://github.com/huggingface/transformers">Huggingface Transformers</a>, and <a href="https://github.com/rwightman/pytorch-image-models/tree/master/timm">timm</a>.
 We thank the original authors for their open-sourcing.